wulin-no2/wulin-no2/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on an English learning product called **DET-Quick**.
+- 🛠️ Tech stack: **React** and **Spring Boot/Java**.
+- 🚀 Hoping to release it this year and attract a large user base! 😄

+Connect with me on [LinkedIn](https://www.linkedin.com/in/linawuthu/).

 <!--
 **wulin-no2/wulin-no2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.